MrcsM/COMP3004-FinalProject/README.md

 note for group:
 - please use branches & pr's when makin changes so we don't clog each other
-- ill add the rest of the stuff here later
+- ill add the rest of the stuff here later & fix the formatting because this suck